 In1752 it was reshaped as a rectangle, was further modernised in the1840s and after a large fire in 1907.
 The south doorway has thought to have remained on site from the 15th or 16th century.
 This door has the remnants of a set of jougs in the east jamb.The church inside is light and airy with open beams and this has also been re-modernised in recent years.

-Worship is on the 4th Sunday of the month at 12.30pm.
-There is wheelchair access but no loop system
+There is occasional worship at Hownam now.
+See Calendar There is wheelchair access but no loop system